MicrosoftDocs/visualfsharpdocs/docs/conceptual/event.partition['t,'del]-function-[fsharp].md

 The input event.

+## Return Value

-**A tuple of events.
-The first is triggered when the predicate evaluates to true and the second when the predicate evaluates to false.**
+A tuple of events.
+The first is triggered when the predicate evaluates to true and the second when the predicate evaluates to false.

 ## Remarks
 This function is named **Partition** in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

+## Example
-**The following code shows how to use the Event.partition function to split an event into two events, each with its own event handling code.**
+The following code shows how to use the Event.partition function to split an event into two events, each with its own event handling code.

 [!code-fsharp[Main](snippets/fsevents/snippet7.fs)]

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2